Starignus/PythonPractise/Week1/Python/Python_week1.md

 >>> print y
 >>> print name
 ```
-In Python, the [standard order of operations](https://en.wikibooks.org/wiki/Python_Programming/Basic_Math) are evaluated from left to right following order (memorized by many as PEMDAS):
+In Python, the [standard order of operations](https://en.wikibooks.org/wiki/Python_Programming/Basic_Math) are evaluated from left to right following order (memorised by many as PEMDAS):

 | Name        | Syntax     | Description  |